webdevelopers-eu/zolinga/system/wiki/Zolinga Core/Running the System/AJAX.md

 Refer to [WebComponent](:Zolinga Core:Web Components:WebComponent Class) for more information on how to listen to events.

-## Global Broadasting
+## Broadasting

 The [WebComponent](:Zolinga Core:Web Components:WebComponent Class) has ability to broadcast data using `WebComponent.broadcast(name, detail = null, global = false)` method.
 You can use the same method on the `API` object to broadcast data to all listeners.
 And you can subscribe to the broadcasted messages using `API.listen(name, callback)` the same way you would do it on the WebComponent.

 ```javascript
 import api from '/dist/system/api.js';